st00pid-sn00per-j0e/WebIntelAudit/replit.md

   * Fixed live browser session visualization
   * Python dependencies installed for analysis engine
   * Application fully functional with real data processing
+- June 28, 2025.
+Replaced Selenium with Appium for automated browser sessions:
+  * Installed Appium-Python-Client for better browser automation
+  * Created new appium_analyzer.py with full Appium integration
+  * Updated server routes to use Appium analyzer
+  * Maintained all existing functionality with improved automation capabilities
+  * Fallback to Chrome WebDriver for compatibility
 ```

 ## User Preferences